 Furthermore, the capitalist mode brought with it the profit motive for engaging in production.
 In previous modes of production the dominant motive was need.
 In contrast, the primary capitalist motive is to obtain a profit on each element of capital invested.
 This means that human, social and environmental issues became a secondary consideration, unless profits from them can be extracted.

 The process of extracting profits from production is as follows.
-Capitalists employ workers on a wage or salary, which is payment is for a definite period of working time, usually a day, week or month.
+Capitalists employ workers on a wage or salary, which is payment for a definite period of working time, usually a day, week or month.
 However, their contracted working period is always longer than the time necessary to produce a value equivalent to their actual wages (or salaries).
 The time they work in excess of this necessary-labour period (the surplus-labour) therefore becomes work they do for free.

-For example; If in a 40 hour week 100 workers worked 20 hours making enough products or services to equal the value of their weeks wages and then worked a further 20 hours making more products or services and did this for a 45 week year, then 100 x 20 x 45 = 90,000 would be the total of unpaid hours they worked.
+For example; If in a 40 hour week 100 workers worked 20 hours making enough products or services to equal the value of their weeks wages and then worked a further 20 hours making more products or services and did this for a 45 week year, then 100 x 20 x 45 = 90,000 would be the total number of unpaid hours they worked.
 If they did this for a 40 year working life, then a total of 3,600,000 unpaid hours would be worked.
 Now if each worker made one product (or service) during each unpaid hour and that product sold for £1 or $1, then the monetary value produced over and above the value of their wages in 40 years would be 3.6 million pounds or dollars.

 Bearing in mind that many capitalist industries employ thousand of workers who work for decades making products or services costing hundreds or thousands of pounds (or dollars), then the typical amounts of free labour provided (or surplus-value produced) can reach astronomical proportions.
 Assuming no tax evasion or creative accounting, the employers will not receive the whole of that monetised surplus – value.